Nigerian Cybercriminal Gang Targets Texas Unemployment System

 However, many state unemployment systems view them as unique emails and thus each of them can be used to file a claim without raising suspicion.

 “Essentially it allows their communication flow to be much more efficient,” Hassold said.
-“Instead of having to go to dozens of different email accounts to look at what’s going on, it’s all coming to one centralized location.”READ MORE: Carrollton Police Release Surveillance Video From Drive-By Shooting On Headquarters Last Week
+“Instead of having to go to dozens of different email accounts to look at what’s going on, it’s all coming to one centralized location.”READ MORE: Off-Roading On The Moon: NASA To Use New Lockheed Martin-GM Rovers On Upcoming Artemis Missions

 The final step of unemployment identity theft is funneling the money offshore before the claims are flagged.